deployKF/website/content/guides/getting-started.md

 !!! info "Cluster Domain"

-    deployKF currently requires the Kubernetes kubelet [`clusterDomain`](https://kubernetes.io/docs/reference/config-api/kubelet-config.v1beta1/#kubelet-config-k8s-io-v1beta1-KubeletConfiguration) be left as the default of `cluster.local`.
+    deployKF requires the Kubernetes kubelet [`clusterDomain`](https://kubernetes.io/docs/reference/config-api/kubelet-config.v1beta1/#kubelet-config-k8s-io-v1beta1-KubeletConfiguration) be left as the default of `cluster.local`.
     This is caused by a small number of Kubeflow components hard-coding this value, with no way to change it.

+!!! info "Service Type"

+    By default, deployKF uses a `LoadBalancer` service type for the _Istio Ingress Gateway_.
+    Take care to ensure this does not accidentally expose your platform to the public internet.

+    ??? question_secondary "How can I use a different Service Type?"

+        To use a different service type, you can override the `deploykf_core.deploykf_istio_gateway.gatewayService.type` value:

+        ```yaml
+        deploykf_core:
+          deploykf_istio_gateway:
+            gatewayService:
+              type: "NodePort" # or "ClusterIP"
+        ```

+        For real-world usage, you should review the [Expose Gateway and configure HTTPS](./platform/deploykf-gateway.md) guide.

 !!! info "Default StorageClass"

-    The default values assume your Kubernetes cluster has a default [`StorageClass`](https://kubernetes.io/docs/concepts/storage/storage-classes/) which has support for the `ReadWriteOnce` access mode.
+    By default, deployKF assumes your Kubernetes cluster has a default [`StorageClass`](https://kubernetes.io/docs/concepts/storage/storage-classes/) which has support for the `ReadWriteOnce` access mode.

     ??? question_secondary "What if I don't have a default StorageClass?"

-        If you do NOT have a compatible default StorageClass, you have a few options:
+        If you do NOT have a compatible default StorageClass, you might consider the following options:

         1. Configure [a default StorageClass](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) that has `ReadWriteOnce` support
         2. Explicitly set the `storageClass` value for the following components: